-The Board has adopted a Risk Management, Compliance and Assurance Policy that sets out Cleanaway's commitment to proactive enterprise risk management and compliance.
-The policy is supplemented by an Enterprise Risk Management Framework that seeks to embed risk management processes into Cleanaway's business activities.
+The Board has adopted an Enterprise Risk Management Policy that sets out Cleanaway's commitment to proactive enterprise risk management and compliance.
+The policy is supplemented by an Enterprise Risk Management Methodology that seeks to embed risk management processes into Cleanaway's business activities.
 Cleanaway also has detailed control procedures in place which cover management accounting, financial reporting, maintenance of financial records, project appraisal, environment, health and safety, IT security, compliance and other risk management issues.